SuperMegaQuest/tungsten-unity-console/HUDConsole/Assets/Console/README.txt

 	The built in commands can be found in Console/Scripts/ConsoleCoreCommands.cs, and are added to the console in Console/Scripts/Console line 91.

-	As everyone's requirements of a console would range quite considerably I have purposefully only included a handful of commands, however I plan on adding more later.
+	As everyone's requirements of a console would range quite considerably- -I have purposefully only included a handful of commands, however I plan on adding more later.

 ----- ----- ----- -----
 Creating new Color Sets.